GCX-HCI/grandcentrix-flutter_mvvm/README.md

     );
 ```

 Use the `ViewModel` by finding it in the `BuildContext` of your widget.
+There is an extension for the `BuildContext` which you can use.

 ```
 class MyScreen extends StatefulWidget {